 Put together a custom playlist of your favorite songs and release stress and tension using the power of music.

-This may be a hard one to swallow but acceptance is essential.
-When we don’t accept our current reality as it is, we resist it.
+When we don’t accept our current reality as it is and the stresses we are experiencing, we resist it.
 When we resist it, we remove ourselves from the situation thus preventing us from managing our emotions and working towards creative solutions.
 Non-acceptance simply keeps us stuck and paralyzed.

 Acceptance is the act of acknowledging and embracing what is as opposed to trying to control what isn’t, or what might be.
-Use the statement, “I accept what is happening right now, even if it's uncomfortable and I don’t like it.
-Acceptance will bring me into action and move me towards finding solutions and managing my emotions."
+Use the statement, “I accept what is happening in my life right now, even if it's uncomfortable and I don’t like it."
+I will use the tools I have to help me become less stressed and less anxious."

-In truth, acceptance provides a sense of inner peace when you let go of what isn’t and embrace what is, as unknown and as uncertain as it may feel right now.
-There is freedom in acceptance.
+In truth, acceptance provides a sense of inner peace and freedom when you let go of what isn’t and you embrace what is, as stressful as it may be at the moment, there is freedom in acceptance.

 Take a conscious breath